ganeshkaila/dlpfilter/demo-guide.md

 ## TODO:
 #### For existing applications

-1. Streaming log messages from a particular log name in the stackdriver logging.
+1. Tokenization of PII text and retrieval of tokenized PII text.
-2. Existing log messages from the log files stored in the GCS bucket
+2. Existing log messages from the log files stored in the GCS bucket.